-Statistics about the Vietnam War
+Statistics of the Vietnam War

 Did you know U.S. servicemen and women who served in Vietnam were the highest educated of all forces deployed up to that point?
 Who were U.S. allies who served in Vietnam?
 When were U.S. forces highest in theater?
 Find answers to these and other questions in our poster that brings some of the war's basic information to life.